zwap-in/sqs-mega-python/README.md

 }
 ```

 First, we must declare a message subscriber.
-Since this is a MEGA event, not a generic JSON payload, we will use the `EventSubscriber` class:
+Since this is a MEGA event, not a generic JSON payload, we will use the `mega.aws.sqs.subscribe.EventSubscriber` class:

 ```python
 from mega.aws.sqs.subscribe import EventSubscriber, Result